Summer Wishes, Winter Dreams: Critical reception

+Nora Sayre of The New York Times wrote: "From time to time, there's a movie that makes you feel like a moderate heel; although you respect the talents and the themes, it's not possible to respond emotionally, even though you might want to."
+Nevertheless, she praised the performances of Joanne Woodward and Martin Balsam, but concluded the "banality of the script means that Summer Wishes is a forlorn waste of two fine character actors."

-Ruth Gilbert wrote in New York Magazine that the film is "a lovely, intense and deeply affecting drama of emotional crisis, with a fine performance by Joanne Woodward in a searing portrait of a middle-aged woman, forced, on her mother's death, to face her own pattern of living.
+Ruth Gilbert of New York magazine that the film is "a lovely, intense and deeply affecting drama of emotional crisis, with a fine performance by Joanne Woodward in a searing portrait of a middle-aged woman, forced, on her mother's death, to face her own pattern of living.
 Martin Balsam and Sylvia Sidney are equally fine in a film that matters and will remain in your heart."

-Film critic Nora Sayre said "from time to time, there's a movie that makes you feel like a moderate heel; although you respect the talents and the themes, it's not possible to respond emotionally, even though you might want to."
-She goes on to note that the "alternate folksiness and banality of the script means this movie is a forlorn waste of two fine character actors."

-Variety Magazine wrote that "performances by Woodward, Balsam and Sidney are first-rate, and they create genuinely tender moments; but only those past 40 and approaching 50 or more are likely to feel the depth."
-Film historian Richard Schickel offered praise for Woodward's performance, writing "there is no more authentic, believably feminine spirit on the screen today; she is brittle, cold, hysterical, but above all a woman who knows that she is lost and is in desperate search of herself.
+Variety wrote that the "performances by Woodward, Balsam and Sidney are first-rate, and they create genuinely tender moments; but only those past 40 and approaching 50 or more are likely to feel the depth."
+Richard Schickel, in his review for Time magazine, offered praise for Woodward's performance, writing "there is no more authentic, believably feminine spirit on the screen today; she is brittle, cold, hysterical, but above all a woman who knows that she is lost and is in desperate search of herself.
 It is a lovely performance, almost matched by Balsam."

-Critic Steven Mears opined that "for much of the film's first half, Balsam stands in the background of his scenes, fecklessly trying to comfort his unresponsive wife or broker peace with her relatives; pudgy, his thinning hair combed over with characteristic optimism and his conversation rife with hackneyed pleasantries, Harry is hardly what Rita as a warm-blooded farm girl imagined her romantic future held."
+Steven Mears of Film Comment opined that "for much of the film's first half, Balsam stands in the background of his scenes, fecklessly trying to comfort his unresponsive wife or broker peace with her relatives; pudgy, his thinning hair combed over with characteristic optimism and his conversation rife with hackneyed pleasantries, Harry is hardly what Rita as a warm-blooded farm girl imagined her romantic future held."